jperkel/invoicing/README.md

 ```

 # Installation
+1. Install the script (`invoices.sh`) somewhere in your home directory.
+2. Make the script executable with `chmod +x invoices.sh`.
-Install the script (`invoices.sh`) somewhere in your home directory.
-From a command line terminal (eg Mac Terminal) you should be able to execute it with `path/to/invoices.sh [COMMAND]`.
+3. From a command line terminal (eg Mac Terminal) you should be able to execute it with `path/to/invoices.sh [COMMAND]`.
 For simplicity, add an alias to your bash configuration file, eg: `alias invoices=~/Scripts/invoices.sh`.
 Once you reload your configuration file (e.g., `source .bash_profile`), you will be able to invoke the script directly, eg: `invoices clients`.

 # License
 (from https://opensource.org/licenses/BSD-3-Clause)